garrandall/popular-music-data/tracks/if-anyone-falls-stevie-nicks.md

 He said "I have loved many women
 I have many times... run away"

-Ooh...
+Oh...
 I have never known the words
 Well I have tried to be true
 Well I have never known what to say
 How to say... seen anything today